 David R. Hoffmann

 Chief Executive of Hoffman Associates

-David R. Hoffman has served as a member of Molecular Templates’ Board of Directors since August 2017.
-Previously, Mr. Hoffman served on Threshold Pharmaceutical’s Board of Directors since April 2007.
+David R. Hoffmann has served as a member of Molecular Templates’ Board of Directors since August 2017.
+Previously, Mr. Hoffmann served on Threshold Pharmaceutical’s Board of Directors since April 2007.
 Mr. Hoffmann is retired from ALZA Corporation (now a Johnson & Johnson company) where he held the positions of Vice President and Treasurer from 1992 until his retirement in October 2002, Vice President of Finance from 1982 to 1992 and Director of Accounting/Finance from 1976 to 1982.
 Mr. Hoffmann is currently Chief Executive Officer of Hoffmann Associates, a multi-group company specializing in cruise travel and financial and benefit consulting.
 He serves as Chairman of the board of directors of DURECT Corporation.
 Mr. Hoffmann holds a Bachelor of Science in Business Administration from the University of Colorado.

-Founder and Managing Director of Santé Ventures
+Founding Managing Director and Chief Investment Officer of Santé

 Eric Poma, Ph.D.